 MEDICAID ESTATE RECOVERY: Michigan is one of just a few states that does not put a "Medicaid Mortgage" on your homestead.
 Almost all other states do put a Medicaid lien on your property when you apply for Medicaid benefits for long-term care.
 Michigan waits until you go through probate.
 You die.
 You leave stuff.
 Dead people's stuff goes through probate.
 Bills get paid.
 Heirs waiting for inheritance.
 Heirs can keep waiting.
 Before heirs receive a nickel, Medicaid steps in.
 Medicaid wants its money back.
 And gets it.
 Before your family members inherit anything.
 Simple as that?
-No, there are all kinds of rules and exceptions, but that No, there are all kinds of rules and exceptions, but that BASIC LEGAL TIP: If you avoid probate, Medicaid gets nothing.
+No, there are all kinds of rules and exceptions, but that is basically it.

+BASIC LEGAL TIP: If you avoid probate.
+Medicaid

+BASIC LEGAL TIP: If you avoid probate, Medicaid gets nothing.
 So avoid probate.
 D'uh.
 If you don't, Medicaid gets your "protected" homestead.
 D'oh!

 COMFORT: IT COULD BE WORSE: If you don't like it, be glad you don't live in Minnesota, Wisconsin, Illinois, Indiana, or Ohio.
-In those states (and about 40 Illinois, Indiana, or Ohio.
 In those states (and about 40 more), when you apply for Medicaid, a lien goes on your remaining stuff.
 Up front.
 Avoid probate?
 Medicaid don't care, they already tagged your property.
 Ha-ha!
-That's why savvy farm families from Indiana, Ohio, and Illinois pack up the old folks and ship them to Michigan with the Michigan kids when long-term care time rolls around.
+That's why savvy farm families from Indiana, Ohio, and Illinois and with the probation with the pack up the old folks and ship them to Michigan with the Michigan kids when long-term care time rolls around.
 If mom or dad with dementia stays in Indiana, runs out of money, goes to the Indiana nursing home, goes broke, gets on Indiana Medicaid.
 Indiana Medicaid slaps a lien on the farm.
 Mom or dad then dies.
 Farm sold to repay Medicaid.
 Farm (or homestead or business or cottage) is gone.
 But not in Michigan.
 Yet.